 Endive is a sufficient source of vitamin K, which functions in retaining calcium in the bone matrix.
 Sufficient vitamin K consumption may also reduce urinary excretion of calcium.
 One cup of endive contains 289 percent of the daily vitamin K requirement.

-Endive is a rich source of beta-carotene, which benefit eyesight.
+Endive is a rich source of beta-carotene, which benefits eyesight.
 Beta-carotene can be converted to vitamin A. This can prevent people from suffering from vitamin A deficiency, itching eyes, eye ulcers, and dry eyes.
 One cup of endive contains 43 percent of the daily recommended needs of vitamin A.

 Several components of endive, such as potassium, folate, and various antioxidants are known to provide neurological benefits.
 Folate has been known to reduce the occurrence of Alzheimer’s disease and cognitive decline.
 Potassium has been linked to increase blood flow to the brain and heighten cognition, concentration, and neural activity.
 One cup of endive contains 35 percent of the recommended daily needs of folate.